hexatomic/hexatomic.github.io/src/documentation/tooling/evaluation.md

 Asciidoctor is used to build documentation for a number of larger software projects, including Grails, the Gradle build automation tool, Red Hat documentation, Solr, [and many others](https://github.com/asciidoctor/asciidoctor.org/issues/270).

 We have rated the sustainability of Asciidoctor as medium (3).
+SourceRank metric of the AsciiDoctor Maven plugin: [10](https://libraries.io/maven/org.asciidoctor:asciidoctor-maven-plugin/sourcerank)

 The popularity of Asciidoctor's implementation language, Ruby, seems to stagnate at around [**9% market share**](https://insights.stackoverflow.com/survey/2019#technology-_-programming-scripting-and-markup-languages) and sees [**decreasing interest**](https://trends.google.com/trends/explore?date=all&q=%2Fm%2F06ff5#TIMESERIES).
 Nevertheless, its market share has remained largely unchanged in the developer community over the last 6 years, and several large software projects are written in Ruby,